Reflections

-It was in 1968 that it first occured to me that the concept of "I" might only be an illusion.
+It was in 1968 that it first occurred to me that the concept of "I" (the self) might only be an illusion.
 I was in high school and the original Star Trek series was in its final year of airing.
-It was all because of the paradoxes created by the "Transporter"!
+It was all because of the paradoxes created by the "Teleporter" on Star Trek!

 My high school buddy, Peter Bradley, and I would hang out at the bus stop across from our high school on many a cold New England night waiting for my bus to take me home.
 Peter didn't live far from the school so he would just walk home.
 We'd get so involved in conversations about things like this that we'd just let a number of the buses pass by that ran every 30 minutes.
 Though we were both freezing standing at the bus stop, we'd often wait until the very last bus at 1 AM before I'd finally board and head home.